r-evaar/pytorch_templates/README.md

 # PyTorch Templates
 ### Updates
-[No release yet]
+*No release yet*

 ### Description
-This repository provides an API for simple and quick use of different types of neural networks, and it can also be used as templates for custom pytorch modules and further development.
+This repository provides a library for simple and quick use of different types of neural networks, and it can also be used as templates for custom pytorch modules and further development.
 The targeted modules include: Tabular, CNN, & RNN modules supporting both classification and regression problems.

 Pre-processing input data into a training-ready format is automatically included for the data formats specified in the table below.